ianalbert/JSONSchema/README.md

 JSONSchema
 ==========

-A [http://json-schema.org](JSON Schema) validator in Obj-C. This implementation is based off Internet Draft 4 of the specification.
+A [JSON Schema](http://json-schema.org) validator in Obj-C. This implementation is based off Internet Draft 4 of the specification.

 # Introduction